Hydorah Walkthrough — a strategy guide (spoiler)

 Even so, this passage is very, very hard, and you’ll probably have to memorise the whole lot.
 Stealth may help, too.

-Once you reach the bottom of the pit (which really is not that dip, the sequence probably goes for only thirty or so seconds, even if it will take you hours to master) the scrolling stops and you can escape to the boss.
+Once you reach the bottom of the pit (which really is not that deep, the sequence probably goes for only thirty or so seconds, even if it will take you hours to master) the scrolling stops and you can escape to the boss.

 The Orb (2)